soxueren/atsd/api/data/alerts/update.md

 ## Description

-Change acknowledgement status of specified alerts.
+Change acknowledgement status of the specified alerts.

 This method can be acknowledge and un-acknowledge alerts by adding `"acknowledge": true|false` property in the request.